World Triathlon Corporation: Dalian Wanda Group (2015–2020)

 A Wanda Group press release stated that the World Triathlon Corporation's gross revenue has risen at a compounded average growth rate of 40% for four years straight.
 Net profit has grown at 40% a year.
 Wanda Group has announced plans to bring Ironman races to China in the future, citing the events have been hosted in over 20 countries worldwide but none yet in China.
 This was inspired by the success of other Ironman races in Asia, like those in Taiwan, Korea, and Japan.

 Dalian Wanda acquired Competitor Group (operator of the Rock 'n' Roll Marathon Series) in 2017; it became a subsidiary of the Ironman Group.

 Advance (2020–)

-On March 26, 2020, Advance Publications announced that it will acquire The Ironman group from the Dalian Wanda Group, with Orkila as a co-investor in the company.
-As part of the deal, Wanda will continue to operate the events in China under a license agreement.
+On March 26, 2020, Advance Publications announced that it would acquire The Ironman group from the Dalian Wanda Group, with Orkila as a co-investor in the company.
+As part of the deal, Wanda would operate the events in China under a license agreement.
 On July 21, 2020, the sale was completed.